-- PLEASE READ and FILL OUT the paperwork carefully.
-Though we do all we can to make sure our guests are safe and happy there is always a that chance, as with any day care, kennel, dog park or even YOUR home, that something can go wrong.
+- PLEASE READ the paperwork carefully.
+Though we do all we can to make sure our guests are safe and happy there is always a chance that, as with any day care, kennel, dog park or even YOUR home, something can go wrong.
 It is important that you know and understand our policies, and agree to them should you board with us.

 What vaccinations are required?

-Rabies (required by law), DHPP (distemper, parvovirus,parainfluenza, hepatitis) combo, Bordetella (kennel cough).
+Rabies (required by law), DHPP (distemper, parvovirus,parainfluenza, hepatitis) combo, Bordetella (kennel cough) Leptospirosis.
 However, we are against over vaccinating.
-If you are also, or if your dog cannot have vaccinations for medical reasons please contact me to discuss.
+If you have questions or if your dog cannot have vaccinations for medical reasons please contact me to discuss.

 Do we administer medications?

 Yes.
-We can administer any supplements or medications that your dog requires during their visit at NO extra.
+We can administer any supplements or medications that your dog requires during their visit at NO extra charge.